uviniranasinghe/vehicle-service-reservation/README.md

 String dbPassword = <database password>;
 ```

-Then you need to format your reservation-app.properties file according to your WSO2 Asgardeo console's data.
-You can refer to my blog article to set up this properties file's credentials.
+Next, configure the reservation-app.properties file with the details from your WSO2 Asgardeo console.
+You can refer to my blog post for more information on setting up these credentials.

 ```
 # The URL of the SAML 2.0 Assertion Consumer